patoyrey/git-skill-check/README.md

 # git-skill-check
 repository for git skill check

+## Summary
+In this chapter we will check your skill to fork & checkout to another branch.

-## Follow to the instructions written below
+## Follow the instructions written below
 1. fork this repository to your space.
 2. checkout to the branch named `chapter-1`